You can make your own natural household cleaners with simple non-toxic but effective ingredients that you probably already own.

 Advertisements want us to believe that we need a special cleaner for every area of the house.
 Unfortunately, most of them are laden with toxic chemicals.
 They are very bad for our health and for the environment!

-Luckily, we can use every-day ingredients to make our own cleaners.
+Luckily, we can use everyday ingredients to make our own all-natural household cleaners.
 If you’re just getting started with making your own cleaners, you only need a few ingredients.
-Once you’re comfortable with making your own cleaners you can always add some more.
+Once you’re comfortable with making these basic cleaners you can always add some more.

 So what are my favorite ingredients?

 I love Sal Suds!
 It is a non-toxic, concentrated hard-surface all-purpose cleaner.
 It is made with plant-based surfactants and natural fir needle and spruce essential oils (no cheap, harsh pine stump oil), without any synthetic dyes, fragrances, or preservatives (from Dr. Bronner’s website).